nsetzer/daedalus-games/csp2.md

 2. fireworks
     allow changing latency only
+    only uses the object create message

 3. movement
     basic top down adventure style movement system allow changing latency only

+    uses object create and object input message

 4. moving platform
     basic collision detection, physics
     include an elevator platform
     wheel only, up to jump, down to duck allow changing latency only
+    uses object create and object input message

 5. lag compensation
     player1 or player 2 have a button to be ai controlled